Blog · AI

 Here, the LLM is useful if it can read your design and your API in the same context.

-When content lives in a CMS, the difficulty is not the layout.
-It's robustness:
+When content lives in a CMS, the challenge isn’t layout.
+It’s robustness:

-- reusable components, not a stack of single sections
+- reusable components, not a stack of unique sections

-Figma MCP helps maintain visual consistency, while the developer maintains control of server rules.
+Figma MCP helps maintain visual consistency while developers retain control over server rules.

-Dashboard and back office: the real life of data
+Dashboards and back-office: the real life of data

-For a back office, the Figma screen is the start.
-Then there are:
+For a back-office, the Figma screen is just the start.
+Then come:

 - tables, filters, pagination, sorting